fosskers/aura/DESIGN.md

   - Some command `aura --recompile` could rebuild it with the new Haskell-based changes added in.
   - `AuraConf.hs` could potentially be `.pacnew`d if need be.
+  - **PROS**
+    - Finally there would be a configuration file for Aura.
+    - The ability to "turn off" plugins.
+Installed ones, if not added to `AuraConf.hs` wouldn't run.
+  - **CONS**
+    - `aura --recompile` wouldn't work without all the Haskell dependencies.
+      Users of the pre-built version wouldn't be able to do any configuration.
+      A possible work-around of this would be to offer `bundles`, that is, pre-built versions that would have all the hooks built-in already so the end user wouldn't have to think twice about it.
+    - Hooks can only be written in Haskell.
 2. Haskell Data via Haskell Actors:
   - Build `stages` could be defined (Dep Check, Build, Install, etc.) and the plugin would indicate which stage it was for.